-- FOOD BIOCHEMISTRY.
+- ELEMENTARY BIOCHEMISTRY.
+II; 3 or 5 cr.
+Introduction to the chemistry of living matter.
+Laboratory work includes chemical analysis of agricultural materials.
+Prerequisite: Chemistry 1b or concurrent registration.
+Lab. fee \$2.25 per lab. cr.
+Mr. Elvehjem. - FOOD BIOCHEMISTRY.
 I; 4 cr.
 Lectures and laboratory work on the chemistry and metabolism of the essential food constituents; carbohydrates, fats, proteins, etc. Required of all home economics students.
 Prerequisite: Chemistry 1b.
 Lab. fee \$4.50.
 Mr. Peterson. - 100.
 THESIS.
 Yr; 2 cr.
 May be taken in plant, animal, fermentation, or dairy chemistry.
 Lab. fee \$2.25 per lab. cr.
-Staff. - 120.
+Staff. - 110.
+PRINCIPLES OF BIOCHEMISTRY.
+I; 3 or 5 cr.
+The biochemistry of lipids, carbohydrates, proteins, inorganic elements, water, enzymes, and other constituents of the cell.
+Three lectures, 3 cr.; two laboratory periods, 2 cr.
+Prerequisite: Quantitative and Organic Chemistry.
+Laboratory fee \$4.50.
+Mr. Elvehjem.
+Mr. Hart, Mr. Link, Mr. Peterson, Mr. Steenbock, Mr. Tottingham. - 120.
 PLANT BIOCHEMISTRY.
 II; 2 or 5 cr.
 The mechanism and course of chemical processes in the growth of plants, including the effect of environmental factors.
 Selected methods for the determination of plant constituents.
 Prerequisites: Chemistry 1b and 120.
 Lab. fee \$2.25 per lab. cr.
 Mr. Tottingham. - 121.
 DAIRY CHEMISTRY.
-1; 2 or 5 cr.
+I, 2 or 5 cr.
 The chemistry of milk and its products, including the chemistry of fermentation and detection of adulterants.
 Prerequisites: Chemistry 1, 12, and 120.
 Lab. fee \$2.25 per lab. cr.
-Mr. Hart. - 122.
-ANIMAL BIOCHEMISTRY.
-I; 3 cr.
-The biochemistry of fats, lipoids, proteins, carbohydrates, enzymes, hormones, and other constituents of plant and animal tissues.
-Two lectures and one laboratory period.
-Prerequisites: quantitative and organic chemistry.
-Laboratory fee \$2.25.
-Mr. Steenbock. - BIOCHEMICAL METHODS.
-I; 1-3 cr.
-A survey of important analytical processes used in the study of biochemical problems.
-Prerequisites: Chemistry 12, 120, and Agr.
-Chem.
-120, 121 or 122.
-Lab. fee \$2.25 per lab. cr.
-Mr. Elvehjem. - 125.
+Mr. Hart. - 125.
 ANIMAL METABOLISM AND VITAMINS.
 II; 4 cr.
 Caloric relations; the chemistry of urine, blood, bone, and other tissues and vitamins, with feeding experiments on animals.
 Two lectures and two laboratory periods.
 Prerequisites: Agricultural chemistry 122 or its equivalent.
 Laboratory fee \$4.50.
+Mr. Steenbock.

-Mr. Steenbock. - 126.
-MODERN VIEWS OF ANIMAL NUTRITION AND THEIR APPLICATION.
+- 126. MODERN VIEWS OF ANIMAL NUTRITION AND THEIR APPLICATION.
 II; 2 cr.
 A course of lectures and conferences on the newer knowledge of nutrition applied to man, poultry, dairy cattle, swine, etc. Prerequisite: Agr.
 Chem.
-122. Mr. Hart. - 127.
+122, or its equivalent.
+Mr. Hart. - 127.
 FERMENTATION BIOCHEMISTRY.
 II; 2 cr.
 Lectures on the chemical composition of microorganisms and the mechanism of fermentation processes.
 Prerequisite: Agr.
-Bact.
-1 or 2 desirable, Organic Chemistry 120, required.
+Bac.
+1 or 2 desirable, Organic Chemistry 120 required.
 Mr. Peterson. - 128.
 CARBOHYDRATE CHEMISTRY.
 I; 2 cr.
 Lectures on the structural and biochemical relationship of the simple sugars and sugar derivatives.
 II; 1 cr.
-The chemistry and biochemistry of the polysaccharides.
-Prerequisite: 1 year of Organic Chemistry or consent of instructor.
+The chemistry and biochemistry of the polysaccharides Prerequisite: 1 year of Organic Chemistry or consent of instructor.
 Mr. Link. - 200.
 RESEARCH.
-Yr. cr.
+Yr. \cr.
 Carbohydrate and plant chemistry, Mr. Link.
 Plant nutrition and plant metabolism, Mr. Tottingham.
 Fermentation bio-chemistry, Mr. Peterson.
 Animal chemistry and animal nutrition, Mr. Hart, Mr. Steenbock, Mr. Elvehjem.
 Dairy chemistry, Mr. Hart.
 Lab. fee \$2.25 per lab. cr. - 233.
 SEMINARY.
 Yr; 1 cr.
 Original articles of importance are studied in detail, to broaden and deepen the understanding and to act as a stimulus to further research.
 Mr. Hart and staff.